 Another special black and white cat scooped a National Cat Award in the UK last year.
 Rescue cat Genie won for the support and love she gave her 12 yr old owner, who was battling bone cancer.
 And, a black and white cat in Scotland was recently given the title of Honorary Purrfessor of Gartnavel Hospital in Glasgow.

 Kyle is a frequent visitor to the hospital, comforting patients and amusing the staff.
 He also patrols the nearby Hyndland Station.

+Like many cats, black and white cat breeds can be either longhaired or short haired, depending on the breed.
+A black and white Maine Coon cat has a thick, soft coat.
 The black and white Persian cat is also longhaired and are often tuxedo cats – with the telltale white bib and paws.

+The typical black and white shorthair cat is an American shorthair.
 This domestic cat was the United State’s seventh most popular breed of cat in 2012, according to the Cat Fanciers Association.

 Black and White Cat Facts